craigduncanlab/shelf/README.md

 # Start

-To begin, press CMD-N for new box/book and then do File-->Save As.
+To begin, press CMD-N for new box/book and then do File-->Save As (CMD-SHIFT-S).

-Alternatively, to work with an existing markdown document:

-File --> Open MD Document.

-It will detect # divisions in a text/markdown file and interpret those as book divisions.

 You can drag books/boxes to different locations in the grid workspace.